xiansnn/RP2-micropython-libraries/README.md

 # RP2-micropython
-My Raspberry PI Pico projects
+My Raspberry Pi Pico projects

 This is the place where one can find my coding and DIY projects.
 All the material here is developped on MakerFab Pico development board.